mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 # Explore Vizro

-This tutorial walks through the process of creating a sophisticated dashboard.
-It introduces Vizro components and explains how to configure a layout to suit the functionality you need.
+In this tutorial, we walk through the process of creating a sophisticated dashboard.
+You'll be introduced to some Vizro components and learn how to create a pair of dashboard pages and configure their layout to suit the functionality you need.
 The example uses the [gapminder data](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.gapminder).

 If you haven't yet done so, you may want to review the [first dashboard tutorial](../tutorials/first-dashboard.md) before starting on this one.